ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 1. Internet connectivity: The RPi can get Internet connectivity through the LAN port (Ehternet), or throught the built-in WiFi chip.
 In our setup, we will use the WiFi.

-2. USB ports: The RPi3 comes with four USB ports (older versions had fewer of these ports).
+2. USB ports: The RPi3 comes with four USB ports.
 We will use them to connect a mouse and keyboard.

 3. HDMI (High Definition Multimedia Interface) Video Output: This is an interface that connects your RPi to a monitor.